awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-create-mw.md

 1. Choose **Create a Maintenance Window**\.

-1. In the **Name** field, type a descriptive name to help you identify this Maintenance Window as a test Maintenance Window\.
+1. In the **Name** field, enter a descriptive name to help you identify this Maintenance Window as a test Maintenance Window\.

 1. In the **Description** field, enter a description\.